 Nymphing For Salmon: How The Guides Do it

-Nymphing for salmon is one of the most effective ways to catch salmon when fishing small to mid-sized rivers or when salmon are holding in pools, pockets, or riffles.
-Most of the river guides I know use nymph fish for salmon as their primary method and so do I.
+I can honestly say nymphing is the most effective way to catch salmon when fishing small to mid-sized rivers or when salmon are holding in pools, pockets, or riffles.

-Nymphing for salmon can be done in two ways.
-The most common method is indicator fishing where you suspend your flies under an indicator and this works on most water.
+There are two nymph fishing methods for salmon.
+The most common method is indicator fishing, where you suspend your flies under an indicator, and this works on most water.
 Euro nymphing is a newer method and is extremely effective in shallow runs and pocket water.

 Do Salmon Eat Nymphs?

-This has been proven in recent studies and in those studies, it was determined that spawning salmon, at all stages of the spawn will occasionally eat eggs, nymphs, worms, and even baitfish if it drifts past them.
+It was determined that spawning salmon, at all stages of the spawn, will occasionally eat eggs, nymphs, worms, and even baitfish if it drifts past them.
+(1)

 The salmon are not actively hunting for food, but they will eat if something drifts close enough to them, and the stomach contents in the studies prove this.